 CAP consumers are aware that some of the pieces of information within a CAP message are optional while some of the information is required.
 The <event> element within a CAP message is a required element.
 It is the only required element in a CAP message that by definition is directly associated with the subject event.
 Unfortunately, this has resulted in many CAP consumers attempting to rely on the element as a means of comparing the subject events across messages.

-However, the <event> element is a free form text element meant to communicate with the final audience and not meant for the automated systems to process and make decisions on.
-The only constraint on <event> is that it be in the same language as indicated by the <language> element of the <info> block - but even that constraint is not easily confirmed.
+However, the <event> element is a free form text element meant to communicate with the final audience and not meant for the automated systems to process.
+The only constraint on <event> is that it be in the same language as indicated by the <language> element of the <info> block - but even that constraint is not easily validated.
 Therefore, for consumers such as the GDPC, the ability to rely on this element as currently defined, for uses other than display purposes, is not always possible.

 Consequently, it is understandable that some believe that the varied use of the <event> element contradicts the concept of interoperability.
-One possible solution might be to have originators standardize use of the <event> element to some standard list of values to overcome this interoperability problem.
+One possible solution might be to have originators standardize the use of the <event> element to some standard list of values.
 However, it is the opinion of the EMTC, that the <event> element in CAP should not be re-purposed for this task.
 The <event> element has been established as an audience element and should remain as such.
 The EMTC believes other existing CAP elements should be employed to facilitate interoperability.

 What is a Type?